henceee/1dv449-messy-labbage/README.md

 One can also utilize Entity Tags, or ETags, to ensure that the cached version of a resource is valid, and corresponds with the resource located on the server.
 If the versions match, the server sends a 304 code back, meaning 'Not Modified', telling the server to use the cached file, rather than getting the resource from the server.
 Note that if ETags are not used, it is adviced that ETags are turned off in the webserver configuration file.[12]

 Again, it is doubtful that the preformance is affected in this juncture, as the size of the application and expected traffic are limited.
 In the current state, however, all resources are requested from the server, returned with a 200 if the resource could be found and then parsed, instead of returning a header which tells the user to utilize the cached resources.

+##Security

+##SQL Injection
+###Problem and description
+An SQLIA, or an SQL Injection attack is a malicious user attempts to take advantage of vulnerabilities in a web application.
+This can be done, for example by

+"In SQL injection attack, an attacker attempts to exploit vulnerabilities in custom Web applications by entering SQL code in an entry field such as a login.
+If successful, such an attack can give the attacker access to data on the database used by the application and the ability to run malicious code on the Web site.
+Malicious attacks occur when developers combine hard-coded strings with user provided input to create dynamic queries"

+I.Balasundram, E.Ramaraj, "Prevention of SQL Injection Attacks by Using Service Oriented Authentication Technique",International Journal of Modeling and Optimization June 2013, vol.3, no.3, pp. 302-6.
+ISSN: 2010-3697 (print), Publisher: IACSIT Press Country of Publication: Singapore [Online] Available: [OneSearch](http://www.ijmo.org/papers/286-S385.pdf)

+###Solution

+##
+###Problem and description
+###Solution

 ###References